otaldonuness/meupetminhavida-back/.github/CONTRIBUTING.md

 work in progress

 # Coding conventions / patterns
+work in progress

 # How to submit changes

+This is an OpenSource project, but at this moment we are in a creative phase where some requests may be under discussion with our teams on [Discord](https://discord.gg/RAnhUJNv2j).
+So, during this phase, don't be shy and reach out to us on our Discord Server.
+You will be very welcome!

 # How to report a bug
+Whether you find any bugs in the solution, feel free to use the [Issues](https://github.com/features/issues) tool on GitHub itself.
+We kindly ask that you follow a similar template when reporting the issue:

+- Describe the error with as much detail as possible.
+- Include the error message generated or
+- Describe the expected behavior X the unexpected behavior.
+- If possible, provide screenshots.

+We will do our best to identify, reproduce, and forward the issues to the teams responsible for the solution.

 # How to request an enhancement

+Feel free to use the Issues tool and label your request as "Enhancement."
+Include the need, the motivation behind the request, and the benefits you believe it will bring.
+The request will be analyzed, and we can provide feedback within the ticket itself.

 # Donations and partnerships